-Around 1.5 Million years ago, in Kenya, Africa two sites at Koobi Fora show evidence of control of fire aswell as other sites at a little later dates, such as Chesowanja and Olorgesailie, show potential evidence that fire was utilized by early humans although this is not evidence of cooked food.
+Around 1.5 Million years ago, in Kenya, Africa two sites at Koobi Fora show evidence of control of fire as well as other sites at a little later dates, such as Chesowanja and Olorgesailie, show potential evidence that fire was utilized by early humans although this is not evidence of cooked food.

-1 Million Years Ago – Wonderwerk Cave (South Africa), found evidence of controlled use of several fires likely by Homo erectus our human ancestors, including use of fire in cooking of plants and animals.
+1 Million Years Ago – Wonderwerk Cave (South Africa), found evidence of controlled use of several fires likely by Homo erectus our human ancestors, including the use of fire in the cooking of plants and animals.
 Also found were stone tools all showing thoughtful intentionality.
-It is possible that fire could have played a part in early superstitionism, then supernaturalism and following through into religion as well as myths.
+It is possible that fire could have played a part in early superstitionism, then supernaturalism, and following through into religion as well as myths.

 770,000 Years Ago – Homo erectus and Homo erectus pekinensis (Peking Man) left evidence which helps establishes they could control and use fire.
 We need to stop thinking that all advancement waited until modern humans came along.
 We likely learned a few things from the beings before us, just as it is not unthinkable that the beings before us likely learned a few things from the beings before them.